API Reference

 Unauthenticated 2 requests/minute per IP

-When rate limited, you receive a 429 response with retry information:
+When rate limited, you get a 429 response with a retry_after field (seconds) and rate limit headers: X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset.

 Base URL: https://www.dmarctrust.com/api/v1